O1ahmad/basic-service/README.md

 ## Requirements

-[Docker SDK](https://docker-py.readthedocs.io/en/stable/) for Python (for Python 2.6 support, use the deprecated `docker-py` library instead) or installation of the `docker` engine.
+SystemD, [Docker SDK](https://docker-py.readthedocs.io/en/stable/) for Python (for Python 2.6 support, use the deprecated `docker-py` library instead) or installation of the `docker` engine or a Kubernetes cluster.

 ## vars